-Best is completing another internship with NBC Sports through the spring semester.
-As for his future goals with NBC, Best says he hopes to work with the NBC Olympics newsroom assisting in coverage of the 2018 Winter Olympics in Pyeongchang, South Korea, and obtain a full-time or part-time position working with a professional company in a newsroom in the future.
+Best completed a second internship with NBC Sports in the spring semester.
+As for his future goals, Best will work with the NBC Olympics newsroom in the fall assisting in coverage of the 2018 Winter Olympics in Pyeongchang, South Korea, and hopes to obtain a full-time or part-time position working with a professional company in a newsroom in the future.

 “After this internship, I really think about my life, my education, and the workplace differently, and realize that my passion and enthusiasm can always drive me to become successful in anything I go into in the future,” Best says.

 Have a cool internship you want to share with the Pace Community?
 E-mail us at URnews@pace.edu.

 - Academic Calendar

 - Advising Center for Exploring Majors

 - Career Services